Glassen and Demmer Scholars

 Find out more about the Glassen Scholars Program.

-William A. Demmer Scholars Program in Washington, D.C.
+William A. Demmer Scholars Program

 The program is led by Mark Rey, executive in residence in the MSU Center for Systems Integration and Sustainability in the Department of Fisheries and Wildlife.

 Applications are OPEN for the summer 2023 Demmer Scholars Program.
 The informational meeting will be on Oct.
 27 at 5:00 p.m. in the Natural Resources Building, Room 223 all applicants are encouraged to attend.
 Interviews will take place during the first two weeks of November.

 Apply by October 29 for the Summer 2023 Demmer Program